BDUG/l4rerust/docs/systemd.md

 omits `libcrypt` and other glibc libraries required by systemd.

-Systemd also depends on libcap headers and `libcrypt` for each target architecture. `scripts/build.sh` now downloads libcap, cross-compiles it with the configured toolchains, and stages the headers, libraries, and pkg-config files under `out/libcap/<arch>`.
-Meson picks up these self-contained artifacts when building systemd.
-If the toolchains do not ship `libcrypt`, install the matching `libxcrypt-dev:armhf` and `libxcrypt-dev:arm64` packages (see the commands in [`docs/toolchains.md`](./toolchains.md)) and rerun `scripts/build.sh --no-clean` to reuse the existing build directory.
+Systemd also depends on libcap headers and `libcrypt` for each target architecture. `scripts/build.sh` now downloads both libcap and libxcrypt, cross-compiles them with the configured toolchains, and stages the headers, libraries, and pkg-config files under `out/libcap/<arch>` and `out/libcrypt/<arch>`.
+Meson picks up these self-contained artifacts when building systemd, so external `libxcrypt-dev` packages are no longer required in the cross sysroots.
+You may still install the distribution-provided packages if you prefer to rely on them, then rerun `scripts/build.sh --no-clean` to retry the systemd build without discarding prior work.

-The generated systemd binary expects to resolve `libcap.so.2` (and the accompanying `libpsx.so` helper) at runtime.
-The packaging step therefore copies the freshly built libcap shared objects from `out/libcap/arm64/lib` into `/lib` within the root filesystem image and records matching symlinks under `/usr/lib`.
-This ensures the dynamic loader can satisfy systemd's capability dependency once the image boots.
+The generated systemd binary expects to resolve `libcap.so.2`, its `libpsx.so` helper, and `libcrypt.so.1` at runtime.
+The packaging step copies the freshly built shared objects from `out/libcap/arm64/lib` and `out/libcrypt/arm64/lib` into `/lib` within the root filesystem image and records matching symlinks under `/usr/lib`.
+This ensures the dynamic loader can satisfy the capability and crypt dependencies once the image boots.
 The auxiliary utilities produced by libcap (`capsh`, `getcap`, `setcap`, etc.) are not shipped by default, but you can copy them into the image manually if you need them for debugging.

-The libcap artifacts can also be published for other components via the new `pkg/libcap` package.
-After `scripts/build.sh` stages the headers, static/shared libraries, and pkg-config metadata under `out/libcap/<arch>`, run `gmake -C pkg/libcap install L4ARCH=<arch> INSTDIR=<path>` to mirror the runtime layout under `$(INSTDIR)`.
+The libcap and libcrypt artifacts can also be published for other components via the `pkg/libcap` and `pkg/libcrypt` packages.
+After `scripts/build.sh` stages the headers, static/shared libraries, and pkg-config metadata under `out/libcap/<arch>` and `out/libcrypt/<arch>`, run `gmake -C pkg/libcap install L4ARCH=<arch> INSTDIR=<path>` and `gmake -C pkg/libcrypt install L4ARCH=<arch> INSTDIR=<path>` to mirror the runtime layout under `$(INSTDIR)`.
 This reproduces the SONAME symlinks created by `scripts/build.sh` so dependent packages see the same directory structure they would at runtime.

 Unit files placed in `config/systemd` are copied to `/lib/systemd/system` at build time. `bash.service` is enabled by default.
 To enable or disable other services, create or remove the corresponding symlinks under `/etc/systemd/system/<target>.wants/` or run `systemctl enable`/`disable` after boot.